raspberrycoulis/pi-ping-slack/README.md

 #### webhook
 This will be your Slack incoming webhook - you can get a full walkthrough of this via [Slack's documentation](https://slack.com/apps/A0F7XDUAZ-incoming-webhooks "Slack Incoming Webhooks").

+#### ok
+This is the colour displayed in the Slack message for your "OK" message - i.e the website is up and running.
+Define a custom colour using any colour hex code.
+Default is #74a727 (Raspberry Pi Green).

+#### warn
+This is the colour displayed in the Slack message for your "Uh oh!" message - i.e the website is offline.
+Define a custom colour using any colour hex code.
+Default is #971a1a (Raspberry Coulis Red).

 Before running the script, make sure it is executable by running (assuming you have cloned this in your home directory):

     $ cd pi-ping-slack